-National Insurance contributions (Health & Social Care Levy)

-The Health and Social Care Levy Bill (H&SC Levy) was enacted on 20th October 2021, which legislates for the new UK wide levy to help fund health and social care.
+National Insurance contributions (Health & Social Care Levy) The Health and Social Care Levy Bill (H&SC Levy) was enacted of fund health and social care.

 From 6th April 2022, there has been a temporary 1.25 percent points increase in Class 1, 1A and 1B National Insurance Contribution (NIC) rates for employers, and in Class 1 NIC rates for employees.
 From 6th April 2023 onwards, the government will replace the NIC rate increase with the H&SC Levy of 1.25%.
 This levy will apply to the same group of individuals as the NIC increase, and will also be extended to individuals above State Pension age with employment income.
 The impact of the increased employer's contribution has been modelled based on current establishments.